13 May - 29 July 2021

 We can already see today smart technologies, enabled by our increasingly digital world, offering new products and services which will help us, for those that wish to, take control of our energy use and carbon emissions.
 For this important change to happen we need TRUST in the technology, our service providers and installers.

-To help understand the challenges this transformation faces, Laura Sandys OBE, Challenging Ideas will host a conversation with the Regulator, forward thinking energy suppliers and an important people’s ”voice” – the Climate Assembly, all of whom play an important role in this consumer experience.
+To help understand the challenges this transformation faces, Laura Sandys CBE (Challenging Ideas) will host a conversation with the Regulator, forward thinking energy suppliers and an important people’s ”voice” – the Climate Assembly, all of whom play an important role in this consumer experience.

-Progress in decarbonising power over the next 10 years could make or break the Net Zero strategy as a whole
+Session 3: Progress in decarbonising power over the next 10 years could make or break the Net Zero strategy as a whole – Thursday 27 May 2021

 All key stakeholders agree that electricity is a key enabler for the transition away from fossil fuels and decarbonising the economy cost-effectively by 2050.
 This belief also acknowledges that electricity demand could double from what it is today as other energy requirements, such as how we heat and cool our homes, businesses and industry as well as transport turn to low carbon electricity to “power” the transition.
 The extraordinary progress in decarbonisation of power over the last 10 years gives decision makers confidence for this ambition.
 With such a reliance on power, it is also abundantly clear that the decisions and actions taken over the NEXT 10 years will determine whether Net Zero can be achieved at all.
 Whilst the White Paper describes the volume and mix of established renewable technologies in the UK Government’s focus, there is also a need to see major gains in the “less established” low carbon opportunities.
 Will we see at least one major power carbon capture usage and storage (CCUS) project by 2030 as well as further developments in nuclear technology in time?
 How does this continued focus on more centralised power projects sit with the growing deployment of renewables and smart technologies on buildings and in regional, decentralised forms of power solutions (a topic we will explore further later in the Webinar Series).